 Syntax Hexadecimal 0xFE 0x4C

-Decimal 254 76

-ASCII 254 "L"
+Decimal 254 76 ASCII 254 "L"

 Description This command will move the cursor back one space.
 If this command is sent when the cursor is at the home position the cursor will wrap to the last row / column position if line wrap is on.
-Sending this command will not effect the text displayed on the module, however any characters that

-or write the current characters that are being displayed.
+Sending this command will not effect the text displayed on the module, however any characters that are sent will over write the current characters that are being displayed.